How To: Redirect where ArcInfo Workstation and/or ArcGIS writes temporary or scratch files during processing

 Information provided describes how to create a system environment variable that redirects temporary and scratch files generated during many ArcInfo Workstation or ArcGIS processes.

-Below are examples of why types of processes are effected this system environment variable:
+Below are examples of why types of processes are affected by this system environment variable:

 By default, temporary or scratch files are written to the current workspace for ArcInfo Workstation and to the system temporary directory for ArcGIS.
 These temporary files can be redirected to another directory by setting the ARCTMPDIR system environment variable to an alternate location.